PolMine/UCSSR/README.md

 hosted at the [GitHub Pages of the UCSSR package](https://polmine.github.io/UCSSR).

-It relies on the polmineR package and requires users to have basic R knowledge.
+UCSSR relies on the polmineR package and requires users to have basic R knowledge.
 At this stage of its development, the data used in examples is GermaParl, a corpus of debates in the German Bundestag.
 The language of the slides is German.

 ## Installation

-There are two reasons for installing the package:
+Slides are online, but there are two reasons for installing the package:

   - you want to work with the slides offline;
   - you want to have convenient access to the Rmarkdown files the slides